Federated k-Core Decomposition: A Secure Distributed Approach: Introduction

-Specifically, for our $k$-core decomposition, the \emph{privacy} can be defined as follows: a) each client knows its own information; b) each client knows the ID of its directly connected neighbors; c) besides the above two, each client does not know any other information, such as the core numbers of neighbors and the connection of neighbors; d) there does not exist a centralized server for synchronization and storing the information of all clients.
+\paragraph{Data Privacy for $k$-Core Decomposition} Specifically, for $k$-core decomposition, \emph{privacy} can be defined as follows: a) each client knows its own information; b) each client knows the ID of its directly connected neighbours; c) besides the above two, each client does not know any other information, such as the core numbers of neighbours and the connections of neighbours; d) there does not exist a centralized server for synchronization and storing the information of all clients.

 \begin{application}[Decentralized Social Networks] Today, the number of Internet users is more than 4 billion, and the number of social media users is about 3 billion.
-A large number of people like to share their daily activities with text, images, and videos on \emph{Online Social Networks} (OSNs), such as Facebook, Twitter, LinkedIn, Tiktok, and Instagram.
+A large number of people like to share their daily activities with text, images, and videos on \emph{Online Social Networks} (OSNs), such as Facebook, Twitter, LinkedIn, TikTok, and Instagram.
 In fact, these popular OSNs are centralized as shown in \myfig~\ref{fig:social}(a), which means that the centralized servers store all the user information controlled by a single company.
 Data on servers can be managed, sold, or stolen without being controlled by the data owner \cite{guidi2020blockchain}.
-All users may have the risk of their privacy being disclosed.
+All users may have the risk of their private data being disclosed.

 To solve this problem, there are many kinds of \emph{Decentralized Online Social Networks} (DOSNs) \cite{mega2011efficient}, such as Bluesky\footnote{\url{https://bsky.social/}}, mastodon\footnote{\url{https://mastodon.social/}}, Steemit\footnote{\url{https://steemit.com/}}, and Mastodon\footnote{\url{https://joinmastodon.org/}}.
 As shown in \myfig~\ref{fig:social}(b), user information is stored locally on distributed networks instead of on a single centralized server.
-Each user can only know the edges that connect directly to neighbors and does not know any other edges.
+Each user may only know the edges that connect directly to neighbours and does not know any other edges.
 In addition, users may not be willing to share their data to protect their privacy, which can also save the limited bandwidth of clients.
 In this case, users can fully protect their private information.

-It is desired that DOSNs can perform the $k$-core decomposition.
-During computation, a client needs to compare its core number with its neighbors, without necessarily knowing the accurate core number of neighbors.
-Finally, all clients will obtain their own core numbers. \end{application}
+Our goal is that DOSNs can perform the $k$-core decomposition.
+During the computation, a client needs to compare its core number with its neighbours, without necessarily knowing the accurate core number of its neighbours.
+Finally, all clients will obtain their core numbers. \end{application}